Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines

 \subsection{Some useful properties of baths}

-There are several useful properties of a considerably large bath, compared to the systems it interacts with.
+There are several useful properties of a considerably large baths, compared to the systems they interact with.
 A bath is considered to be always in thermal equilibrium at a fixed temperature, even after it interacts with a system.
 Therefore it has to be reasonably large so that it almost does not change after the interaction and remain in equilibrium.
 So, a bath being large is an important assumption.